plan-net/kodo-core/README.md

 ## kodosumi core package

-The kodosumi framework is under development.
+The kodosumi framework is under development.pip